olasunboESQ/AINOW_ELECTRONIC-SALES/README.md

  * I thereafter proceeded to Create a new Column which i named Cost by using the Custom Column, selected Standard where i picked multiply and then selected the Unit Price and Order Quantty columns.

-- I went ahead to create the Date Table and marked it as a Date Table.
+- I went ahead to create the Date Table and marked it as a Date Table, then created a relationship of many to one between the Sales Details Table and the Date Table.

-- Measure Table was created with DAX and i created 11 (eleven) Measures using the Time Intelligence
+- Measure Table was created with DAX and i created 11 (eleven) Measures using Time Intelligence.

+  * Sales Year To Date
+  * Sales Quarter to Date
+  * Same Period Last Year
+  * Sales Year on Year Variance
+  * Sales Year on Year Variance %
+  * Sales Last Month

+ - Based on the Time Intelligence Measure I created visuals around Channel, Product Category and Zone.
+ - I showed Profit and Profit Margin over the year

 ## 📊 Dataset Overview
 Total Records: 15000